moniquecardoso25/Google-Cloud-Digital-Leader/README.md

 * Bill based on cloud metrics -> Compute and storage usage.

+## Cloud Architecture Terminologies

+### Availability

+* Ability to ensure a service remains available by ensuring there is no single point of failure and/or ensure a certain level of performance.
+(Highly Available -HA)

+* Cloud Load Balancing - A load balancer allows you to evenly distribute traffic to multiple servers in one or more datacenter.
+If a datacenter or server becomes unabailable(unhealthy) the load balancer will route the traffic to only available datacenters with servers.

+* Running a workload across multiple Zones ensures that if 1 or 2 Zones become unavailable, service/applications remain available.

+### Elasticity
+* High Elasticity is ability to automatically increase or decrease capacity based on the current demand of traffic, memory and computing power.

+Horizontal Scaling
+* Scaling Out - Add more servers of the same size
+* Scaling In - Removing more servers of the same size.

+Vertical Scaling is normally hard for tradicional achitecture, it`s usually see horiozntal scaling described with Elasticity.

+### Fault Tolerance
+* Ability to prevent a failure

+### Scalability
+* Ability to grow rapidly or unimpeded

+### Disaster Recovery
+* Ability to recover from a failure(Highly Durable - DR)

 ### Regions and Zones
 * Each Region has three or more zones
 * Each Zone has one or more discrete clusters